Alan-and-Ryan-s-Side-Projects/Cat/README.md

 # Cat

-WARNING: FOR THE CURRENT VERSION OF THE WEBSITE, YOU NEED TO WAIT 15 SECONDS BEFORE LOADING FILE.<br />
+YOU NEED TO WAIT AROUND 15 SECONDS BEFORE LOADING FILE.<br />

 Is that a cat?
 Wonder no more, on Cat™ we let you know.<br />